 Plating with sauce on the bottom highlights all the colors.
 Spoon a puddle of marinara in the center of the dish.
 With a fork, rotate the spaghetti into small “nests,” and gently place them on top of the sauce.
 (For perfect presentation, food stylists may first align the parallel spaghetti before twirling, but they aren’t concerned with serving a hot dish.)
 It should be less than 35 minutes now, depending upon chopping skills.
 Sprinkle with grated pecorino romano (or parmesan) cheese.
 Dress with sautéed spinach and drape with zucchini bacon.
 Express your own artistic flair.

 Looking for Protein?

 For a vegetarian like me, that’s a wrap.
 The dish is flavorful and filling.
 Omnivorous readers are shouting: “Zucchini bacon?
 Where's the meat?”
 I hear you.

 A grilled flattened orange citrus marinated chicken breast and fennel might be a nice accompaniment for animal loving diners.
 I could do something similar with Gardein Chick’n breast (defrosted in a sealable plastic bag with orange juice, splash of Braggs Liquid Aminos or Tamara sauce, and olive oil).

-For another non-meat protein, check out the Cannellini Bean Vegetarian “Meatballs” recipe in the sidebar.
-With protein from the "meat," lycopene from the tomato sauce, and energy-producing carbs from the pasta, you'll enjoy A Bit More Healthy meal.
+For another non-meat protein, check out the Cannellini Bean Vegetarian “Meatballs” recipe.
+With protein from the “meat,” lycopene from the tomato sauce, and energy-producing carbs from the pasta, you'll enjoy A Bit More Healthy meal.
 Thanks for stopping by my kitchen.
 Bon appétit.